rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 1. Ensure that the microSD is plugged in.
 2. Plug in the 12V power supply to J5.
 3. Plug in the USB-to-Ethernet adapter to J9, then plug an Ethernet cable between the adapter and the Ethernet switch on your table.
 4. Connect a microUSB cable to J1 of the Ultra96 and the USB hub.
-This USB interface provides three services to your PC:
+This USB interface provides the following three services to your PC but we will only be using the UART interface in this workshop.
     1. A debug UART interface
     2. A portable drive named 'PYNQ-USB' to navigate the Ultra96 file system
     3. An RNDIS (Ethernet over USB) interface

-We will only be using the UART interface in this workshop.
+5. Plug in the USB to microSD card reader with an 8GB microSD card installed.
+We will use this in Lab 2 to have Ultra96 write the MicroZed boot image.

 After the set-up the Ultra96 should look like the picture below.

 ![alt text](images/Ultra96_NoCamera.jpg?raw=true "Ultra96 Kit Overview")